khushiBiyani/CompilersAssignment_2/Phase 3/README.md

 This gives the AST STRING as output written to the text file astString.txt

-paste the AST STRING in the drawTree.py and run
+Paste the AST STRING in the drawTree.py and run

-python drawTree.py or python3 drawTree.py depending on the python version installed
+Python drawTree.py or python3 drawTree.py depending on the python version installed

 This displays the abstract syntax tree using NLTK Library